 - Getting Started

-Healthier Work is a ACT government service under the Healthy Weight Initiative established to support employers to develop health and wellbeing initiatives within their workplace.
+Healthier Work is an ACT Government service established to support employers to develop health and wellbeing initiatives within their workplace.
+And workplaces get recognised for their efforts as part of our Recognition Scheme!

-Healthier Work will assist workplaces to develop and implement programs, policies and practices that lead to healthier workplaces and ongoing employee healthy lifestyle changes in relation to:
+We can assist your workplace to develop and implement programs, policies and practices that lead to healthier environments and ongoing employee lifestyle changes in relation to:

 - being active